 While garnets can be found in nearly all colors, hessonite is primarily known for its deep orange/amber color.
 This color is the result of the presence of the trace element iron in the garnet mineral.
 It is this unique and rich color to which the nickname "cinnamon stone" is derived.
 The colors of hessonite can range anywhere from light yellowish orange, to a deep orange-red hue.
-This unique color truly makes hessonite stand out from other color gemstones.
+This unique color truly makes hessonite stand out among other color gemstones.

 Unlike most gemstones, there are no individual grading systems for each quality of a hessonite.
 Rather, there is a singular letter grade for the hessonite overall.
 The basis of this letter grade (A-AAAA) are still the same qualities that nearly all gemstones are judged upon.